 Check out the specifications document of your microwave to find a suitable trim kit.
 Trim kits usually come in 2 standard sizes; 27-inches or 30-inches in width.
 We like the GE PEM31SFSS for the flexibility

-Most countertop micorwaves offer another unique solution to free up counter space via a hang-kit.
-You can simply attach a microwave under a cabinet using the kit that is included in the packaging of your microwave.
+Most countertop microwaves offer another unique solution to free up counter space via a hang-kit.
+You can simply attach a microwave under a cabinet using the kit that is included in your microwave's packaging.

 Microwave drawers offer excellent space management, blend with your kitchen design, and are easy to reach/clean.
 They are installed under the counter, alongside your regular cabinet drawers.
 You can even install them in a kitchen island.
 With the push of a button, you can open up the oven and place your food on the tray inside.
 Microwave drawers are installed at a lower level, therefore they work particularly well in households with children, elderly folks, or others with accessibility requirements.
 All the necessary features, functions, and buttons are easy to reach.

-We covered microwave drawers in our definitive article which also includes a comprehensive review of best models.
-Also, our exclusive video has great visuals to help you research.
-Sharp holds the patent on drawer micowaves.
-Other brands outsource their manufacturing to Sharp.
+We covered microwave drawers in our comprehensive article, which also includes an in-depth review of the best models.
+Also, our exclusive video has great visuals to help you with your research.
+Sharp holds the patent on drawer micowaves and other brands outsource their manufacturing to Sharp.
 Yet, most brands use their own design, quality criteria, and materials.
 As an example, the Sharp SMD2470ASY is a good model to start with your research.

-Recently, Haier, the parent company of GE, and XO, a niche manufacturer from our very own New Jersey, started making 24-inch wide over the range microwaves for smaller urban kitchens.
+Recently, Haier - the parent company of GE and XO and a niche manufacturer from our very own New Jersey - started making 24-inch wide over-the-range microwaves for smaller urban kitchens.
 You can check them out at HMV1472bhs and XOOTR24BS.

-Over the range microwaves are slightly more expensive than even the best countertop microwaves but come with lots of power and features.
-As an example, we reviewed the budget friendly GE JVM3160RFSS in detail on the next section.
+Over-the-range microwaves are slightly more expensive than even the best countertop microwaves, but come with lots of powerful features.
+As an example, we reviewed the budget friendly GE JVM3160RFSS in detail in the next section.

 You may want to opt for a professional installation as it gets tricky to secure the microwave to the adjacent cabinets.
-Make sure that you read the manufacturers' recommendation for the acceptable distance from the cooking surface to the bottom of the microwayve in order to prevent a fire hazard.
-Important to note: The fire safety distance varies depending on your type of cooktop, for instance whether it is electric vs. gas.
+Make sure that you read the manufacturers' recommendation for the acceptable distance from the cooking surface to the bottom of the microwave in order to prevent a fire hazard.
+It's important to note that the fire safety distance varies depending on your type of cooktop, for instance whether it is electric vs. gas.

-Most of us completely forget about grease filters when using our over the range microwaves.
-These simple mesh filters do a great job in trapping grease so it does not spread around the kitchen.
-Almost all grease filters can be cleaned under running water.
-Most models are even dishwasher-safe.
-Keep in mind to clean your grease filter every three months.
+Most of us completely forget about grease filters when using our over-the-range microwaves.
+These simple mesh filters do a great job trapping grease so it does not spread around the kitchen.
+Almost all grease filters can be cleaned under running water, and most models are even dishwasher-safe.
+It's good to remember to clean your grease filter every three months.

-Apart from countertop models that can fit in cabinets, manufacturers also make truly built microwaves that you can install flush inset with your cabinets.
+Apart from countertop models that can fit in cabinets, manufacturers also make truly built-in microwaves that you can install flush inset with your cabinets.
 These microwaves cannot be placed on a counter.
-Their design tend to be visually pleasing and match other cabinet-mounted appliances for continuity of the looks.
+Their design tends to be visually pleasing and match other cabinet-mounted appliances for a consistent look.

-Truly built-in microwaves typically have drop down doors (left-hinge swing doors are also becoming more common among this type) that make their placement versatile.
-Their sizes are mostly 24 or 30-inches with a few manufacturers still making 27-inch wide models.
+Built-in microwaves typically have drop down doors (left-hinge swing doors are also becoming more common among this type) that make their placement versatile.
+Their sizes are mostly 24 or 30-inches, with a few manufacturers still making 27-inch wide models.

-Wall oven microwave combinations, are another type of built-in microwave, commonly referred as combo ovens.
-This oven type incorporates traditional convection oven functions within a microwave appliance to give you an all-in-one versatility.
-Having the microwave off the counter helps reduce clutter, and most often these combo microwaves are loaded with useful features.
+Wall oven microwave combinations are another type of built-in microwave, commonly referred as combo ovens.
+This type of oven incorporates traditional convection oven functions within a microwave appliance to give you all-in-one versatility.
+Having the microwave off the counter helps to reduce clutter, and often, these combo microwaves are loaded with useful features.

 What’s the Difference Between Speed Ovens and Microwaves?

 We get asked this a lot.
 Speed ovens combine regular convection oven capabilities with that of a microwave oven.
 They have the fit and finish of a standard wall oven.
 One benefit of a speed oven is its fast preheat time.
-In addition, a speed oven gives you flexibility in cooking in that it can do everything from baking to grilling.
+Additionally, a speed oven gives you flexibility in cooking, as it can do everything from baking to grilling.
 Manufacturers such as GE take speed-cooking to an even higher level, making use of their Advantium technology to hit faster cooking levels.